-- 2.66.
-The discussions on this subject have been facilitated by a submission from Singapore in JOB/AG/101 (17 July 2017) and its revised version circulated as JOB/AG/101/Rev.1 on 9 November 2017 as well as a submission from Israel, Japan, Korea, Switzerland and Chinese Taipei circulated as JOB/AG/115 on 18 October 2017. - 2.67.
-My consultations have confirmed that many Members consider that there could be an outcome in the area of Export Prohibitions and Restrictions at MC11, and that Singapore's proposal could be a basis for a decision by Ministers at MC11.
+- 2.68.
+The discussions on this subject have been facilitated by a proposal from Singapore in JOB/AG/101 (17 July 2017) and its revised version circulated as JOB/AG/101/Rev.1 on 9 November 2017 as well as a submission from Israel, Japan, Korea, Switzerland and Chinese Taipei circulated as JOB/AG/115 on 18 October 2017.
+Following discussions on Singapore's proposal, it circulated a second revised proposal, JOB/AG/101/Rev.2, on 1 December 2017.
+This revised proposal could not be discussed by the Membership before the issuance of my revised report. - 2.69.
+My consultations have confirmed that many Members consider that there could be an outcome in the area of Export Prohibitions and Restrictions at MC11, and that Singapore's proposal could be a basis for a decision by Ministers at MC11. - 2.70.
+However, some Members still have concerns about some elements in the proposal.
+One Member in particular has stated its opposition to an outcome at MC11, as it believes it is the first step to limit the policy space available to developing countries to make use of this important policy tool to further their economic development.
+Some Members have expressed the view that an outcome could not be envisaged in the absence of a broader agricultural package.